 5 Things to Know Before Breast Augmentation

 As the most popular cosmetic surgery procedure in the United States and beyond, breast augmentation has remained a steadfast technique to enhance the volume, shape, and symmetry of the breasts without sacrificing a natural aesthetic.
 Pursued by millions of patients worldwide, breast augmentation involves an array of considerations that can impact the final results.
-Dr. Joe Gryskiewicz, our board-certified plastic surgeon, has outlined some of the factors that potential breast augmentation patients should consider when researching their treatment options.
+Dr. Joe Gryskiewicz and Dr. Karan Chopra, our plastic surgeons, have outlined some of the factors that potential breast augmentation patients should consider when researching their treatment options.

 Implants vs. Fat Transfer